Sweetgreen is selling a salad subscription - KESQ

 By Jordan Valinsky, CNN Business

-Sweetgreen is hoping to alleviate some of the pain of paying for its $20 salads with a new discount program.
+Sweetgreen is hoping to alleviate some of the pain of paying for its expensive salads with a new discount program.

 Beginning Monday, the salad chain is selling a subscription-like offering called Sweetpass that gives customers as much as 30% off each purchase.
 With a $10 subscription, a customer will get $3 off every $9.95 purchase (or more) on one order per day that’s completed on its app or website.